veereshbv04/Send-Emails-using-JavaScript/README.md

 # Send-Emails-using-JavaScript
-Program to send mails using JavaScript
+Program to send mails using Python